dmolina/DaemonMode.jl/docs/src/index.md

 - [X] Fix error in include.

+- [X] Error Stack as it was run directly.

 # TODO (features in the roadmap)

 - [ ] Update isinteractive() to show that the run is run in a interactive way.